jina-ai/finetuner/docs/3_finetuner_in_action/3_2_image_to_image.md

 ## Creating a fine-tuning job
 You can easily start a fine-tuning run with `finetuner.fit`.
 With Finetuner you can create several fine-tuning jobs which will run in parallel.
-Let's use this advantage now and create two runs: in the first run we'll freeze the weights and train an additional `MLP` layer, and in the second one we'll fine-tune the whole model.
+Let's use this advantage now and create two runs with different `learning_rate` values.

 ```python
 from finetuner.callbacks import BestModelCheckpoint